htm-community/nupic.audio/HTMforGenreClassification/README.md

 6 Analysis and Texture windowing
 7 Low-Energy Feature

-A resulting feature vector for describing timbral texture consists of the following features: means and variances of spectral centroid, rolloff, flux, zero crossings over the texture window (8), low energy (1), and means and variances of the first five MFCC coefficients over the texture window (excluding the coefficient corresponding to the DC component) resulting in a 19-dimensional feature vector, __as a starting point__.
+A resulting feature vector for describing timbral texture consists of the following features: means and variances of spectral centroid, rolloff, flux, zero crossings over the texture window (8), low energy (1), and means and variances of the first five MFCC coefficients over the texture window (excluding the coefficient corresponding to the DC component) resulting in a multi-dimensional feature vector, __as a starting point__.

 #### Rhythmic Content Features

 http://uk.mathworks.com/help/wavelet/gs/continuous-wavelet-transform.html
 See this link for a description of the Continuous Wavelet Transfrom (Constant-Q filter).
-DAUB4 filters proposed by Daubechies?
 I. Daubechies, “**Orthonormal bases of compactly supported wavelets**” Commun.
 Pure Appl.
 Math, vol. 41, pp. 909–996, 1988.
+Use DAUB4 filters proposed by Daubechies?

-Wavelet transform, then for each octave frequency band;
+Wavelet transform, then for each octave frequency sub-band;
 - Full Wave Rectification
 - Low-pass Filtering
 - Downsampling